-This seminar is aimed at candidates working in the monetary policy, financial stability and research departments of central banks.
+This seminar is aimed at candidates working in the monetary policy, financial stability and research departments of central banks and regulatory authorities.
 They should have experience of classical econometrics.
 Candidates must be proficient in least squares estimation and have some knowledge of linear algebra and maximum likelihood estimation.
 Knowledge of programming in Matlab is essential for this course.